annorance/FindIT2024/README.md

 # Metode
 ## Exploratory Data Analysis (EDA)

-Tahap EDA dilakukan untuk memahami struktur data, mengidentifikasi pola, dan menemukan insight awal dari dataset.
-Proses EDA mencakup beberapa aktivitas analisis sebagai berikut:

-**1. Analisis Informasi Umum Data**
-Analisis dimulai dengan menggunakan fungsi `df.info()` untuk mendapatkan ringkasan DataFrame, termasuk jumlah non-null pada setiap kolom dan tipe datanya.
-Proses ini membantu mengidentifikasi kolom dengan missing values dan tipe data yang perlu dikonversi.
+The EDA phase was carried out to understand the structure of the data, identify patterns, and discover initial insights from the dataset.
+This process included several analytical activities as follows:

+**1. General Data Information Analysis**
+The analysis began by using the `df.info()` function to get a summary of the DataFrame, including the number of non-null values in each column and their data types.
+This process helped identify columns with missing values and those requiring type conversion.

-**2. Eksplorasi Data Awal**
+**2. Initial Data Exploration**
-Dilakukan pemeriksaan terhadap 10 baris pertama dataset menggunakan `df.head(10)` untuk memberikan gambaran awal tentang format data dan nilai-nilai yang ada dalam dataset.

-**3. Analisis Nilai Unik**
-Pemeriksaan nilai unik dilakukan pada kolom 'downloads' menggunakan `df['downloads'].unique()` untuk mengidentifikasi inkonsistensi atau variasi yang perlu diperbaiki dalam data.

-**4. Analisis Distribusi Kategorikal**
-Analisis frekuensi dilakukan pada kolom 'primaryGenreName' menggunakan `df['primaryGenreName'].value_counts()` untuk menghitung distribusi setiap kategori dalam kolom tersebut.
+An inspection of the first 10 rows of the dataset was done using `df.head(10)` to provide an initial overview of the data format and values present in the dataset.

+**3. Unique Value Analysis**
+Unique values in the 'downloads' column were examined using `df['downloads'].unique()` to identify inconsistencies or variations that needed correction.

+**4. Categorical Distribution Analysis**
+A frequency analysis was performed on the 'primaryGenreName' column using `df['primaryGenreName'].value_counts()` to count the distribution of each category in that column.

-**5. Identifikasi Missing Values**
+**5. Missing Values Identification**
-Penghitungan missing values dilakukan menggunakan `df.isnull().sum()` untuk mendapatkan jumlah missing values di setiap kolom.
-Selain itu, dilakukan pemeriksaan khusus pada baris dengan missing values di kolom 'appAge' menggunakan `df.loc[df['appAge'].isnull()]`.
+Missing values were counted using `df.isnull().sum()` to get the total number of missing entries in each column.
+A focused check was also done on rows with missing values in the 'appAge' column using `df.loc[df['appAge'].isnull()]`.

-**6. Analisis Korelasi**
+**6. Correlation Analysis**
-Analisis korelasi antar fitur numerik dilakukan dengan menghitung matriks korelasi dan memvisualisasikannya menggunakan heatmap `sns.heatmap(df_copy.corr(numeric_only=True), annot=True, fmt='.2f', cmap='coolwarm')`.
-Analisis ini membantu memahami hubungan antar fitur numerik dalam dataset.

-**7. Analisis Negara Developer**
-Dilakukan pemeriksaan nilai unik dan distribusi pada kolom 'developerCountry' menggunakan `df['developerCountry'].unique()` dan `df['developerCountry'].value_counts()`.
-Perbandingan frekuensi 'developerCountry' juga dilakukan antara data train dan test menggunakan `test['developerCountry'].value_counts()` untuk mengidentifikasi kategori yang hanya ada di satu dataset.
+Correlation between numerical features was calculated and visualized using a heatmap via `sns.heatmap(df_copy.corr(numeric_only=True), annot=True, fmt='.2f', cmap='coolwarm')`.
+This analysis helped to understand the relationships among numerical features in the dataset.

+**7. Developer Country Analysis**
+Unique values and distributions in the 'developerCountry' column were examined using `df['developerCountry'].unique()` and `df['developerCountry'].value_counts()`.
+A frequency comparison of 'developerCountry' was also conducted between the training and test datasets using `test['developerCountry'].value_counts()` to identify categories unique to one dataset.

 ## Data Cleaning

-Tahap cleaning data berfokus pada penanganan missing values, duplikat, dan inkonsistensi data.
-Proses cleaning meliputi:

-**1. Koreksi Nilai Inkonsisten**
+The data cleaning phase focused on handling missing values, duplicates, and data inconsistencies.
+This process involved:

+**1. Inconsistent Value Correction**
-Dilakukan perbaikan nilai inkonsisten pada kolom 'downloads' dengan mengganti nilai yang salah seperti '1 - 1' menjadi '0 - 1', '5 - 1' menjadi '5 - 10', dan koreksi serupa lainnya pada training dan testing dataset.
+Inconsistent values in the 'downloads' column were corrected by replacing incorrect entries such as '1 - 1' with '0 - 1', '5 - 1' with '5 - 10', and similar corrections in both training and testing datasets.

-** 2. Penanganan Missing Values pada Downloads** Missing values pada kolom 'downloads' diisi menggunakan fungsi `map_download_range` berdasarkan nilai `userRatingCount`.
-Apabila nilai downloads masih kosong setelah mapping, diisi dengan 'Unknown' atau berdasarkan rentang `userRatingCount` yang sesuai.
+** 2. Handling Missing Values in Downloads**
+Missing values in the 'downloads' column were filled using the `map_download_range` function based on the `userRatingCount` value.
+If the value was still missing after mapping, it was filled with 'Unknown' or an appropriate range inferred from `userRatingCount`.

-**3. Penanganan Duplikat**
+**3. Handling Duplicates**
-Identifikasi dan penghitungan duplikat dilakukan menggunakan `df.duplicated().sum()` dan `df[df.duplicated()]`.
-Meskipun terdapat indikasi duplikat, analisis lebih lanjut dengan perbandingan `df.iloc[2151] == df.iloc[2405]` menunjukkan bahwa baris tersebut tidak sepenuhnya identik di semua kolom.

-**4. Penghapusan Kolom dengan Missing Values Tinggi** Kolom 'hasTermsOfServiceLink' dihapus menggunakan `df.drop(columns=['hasTermsOfServiceLink'])` karena memiliki banyak missing values dan korelasi yang tidak signifikan berdasarkan hasil EDA.

-**5. Imputasi Rating Pengguna**
-Missing values pada kolom 'averageUserRating' diisi dengan nilai 0 untuk menjaga konsistensi data.

-**6. Penghapusan Kolom dengan Korelasi Rendah**
-Kolom 'appContentBrandSafetyRating' dan 'adSpent' dihapus menggunakan `df.drop(columns=['appContentBrandSafetyRating', 'adSpent'])` karena memiliki banyak missing values dan korelasi rendah dengan target berdasarkan hasil Mutual Information dan Cramer's V.

-**7. Imputasi Kolom Kategorikal**
-Missing values pada kolom kategorikal `countryCode`, `hasPrivacyLink`, `hasTermsOfServiceLinkRating`, dan `isCorporateEmailScore` diisi dengan string 'undetermine'.

-**8. Standardisasi Format Data**
-Dilakukan standardisasi format pada kolom 'developerCountry', 'countryCode', dan 'primaryGenreName' dengan mengubah nilai menjadi huruf kapital dan menghapus spasi menggunakan `.str.strip().str.upper()` untuk menjaga konsistensi.

-**9. Koreksi Nama Negara**
-Perbaikan nama negara yang inkonsisten dilakukan, seperti mengganti 'VIETNAM' menjadi 'VIET NAM' untuk memastikan frequency encoding yang akurat.
+Duplicate entries were identified and counted using `df.duplicated().sum()` and `df[df.duplicated()]`.
+Although there were indications of duplicates, further analysis comparing df.iloc[2151] == df.iloc[2405] showed that these rows were not entirely identical across all columns.

+**4. Dropping Columns with High Missing Values**
+The column 'hasTermsOfServiceLink' was dropped using `df.drop(columns=['hasTermsOfServiceLink'])` due to a large number of missing values and insignificant correlation based on EDA findings.

+**5. Imputation of User Ratings**
+Missing values in the 'averageUserRating' column were filled with 0 to maintain data consistency.

+**6. Dropping Columns with Low Correlation**
+Columns 'appContentBrandSafetyRating' and 'adSpent' were dropped using `df.drop(columns=['appContentBrandSafetyRating', 'adSpent'])` due to high missing value counts and low correlation with the target, as determined from Mutual Information and Cramer's V results.

+**7. Imputing Categorical Columns**
+Missing values in categorical columns such as 'countryCode', 'hasPrivacyLink', 'hasTermsOfServiceLinkRating', and 'isCorporateEmailScore' were filled with the string `undetermine`.

+**8.Data Format Standardization**
+Standardization was applied to the 'developerCountry', 'countryCode', and 'primaryGenreName' columns by converting all values to uppercase and stripping spaces using `.str.strip().str.upper()` to ensure consistency.

+**9. Country Name Correction**
+Inconsistent country names were corrected, such as replacing 'VIETNAM' with 'VIET NAM' to ensure accurate frequency encoding.

-**10. Imputasi Numerik dengan MICE**
+**10. Numerical Imputation with MICE**
-Missing values pada kolom 'appAge' diisi menggunakan `IterativeImputer` (MICE - Multiple Imputation by Chained Equations) untuk mengisi missing values pada kolom numerik berdasarkan pola data yang ada.
+Missing values in the appAge column were filled using `IterativeImputer` (MICE - Multiple Imputation by Chained Equations), which imputes missing numeric values based on existing data patterns.

 ## Data Preprocessing

 Tahap preprocessing mempersiapkan data untuk pemodelan dengan melakukan encoding fitur kategorikal dan scaling fitur numerik:

 **1. Frequency Encoding**
-Frequency encoding diterapkan pada kolom `developerCountry`, `countryCode`, dan `primaryGenreName` menggunakan fungsi `frequency_encode_safe`.
-Fungsi ini menghitung frekuensi kategori dari data training dan memetakannya ke data training dan testing.
-Kategori yang tidak ada di data training diisi dengan nilai -1.
+Frequency encoding was applied to the 'developerCountry', 'countryCode', and 'primaryGenreName' columns using the `frequency_encode_safe function`.
+This function calculates the frequency of categories from the training data and maps them to both training and test sets.
+Categories not present in the training set were assigned a value of -1.

 **2. Ordinal Encoding**
-Beberapa kolom kategorikal dikonversi menggunakan ordinal encoding:
+Several categorical columns were converted using ordinal encoding:
-- Kolom 'downloads': Menggunakan fungsi `encode_download_column` untuk mengkonversi rentang unduhan menjadi representasi numerik ordinal (contoh: '0 - 1' menjadi 0, '1 - 5' menjadi 1).
+- downloads: Converted using the `encode_download_column` function, which maps download ranges to ordinal numerical values (e.g., '0 - 1' becomes 0, '1 - 5' becomes 1).
-- Kolom 'appDescriptionBrandSafetyRating' dan 'mfaRating': Menggunakan `ordinal_rating_map` dengan mapping 'low': 0, 'medium': 1, 'high': 2.
+- appDescriptionBrandSafetyRating and mfaRating: Mapped using `ordinal_rating_map` with the mapping 'low': 0, 'medium': 1, 'high': 2.
-- Kolom 'isCorporateEmailScore': Dikonversi dengan mapping '0.0': 0, '99.0': 1, 'undetermine': -1.
+- isCorporateEmailScore: Mapped with '0.0': 0, '99.0': 1, 'undetermine': -1.
-- Kolom 'hasPrivacyLink': Dikonversi dengan mapping 'False': 0, 'True': 1, 'undetermine': -1.
+- hasPrivacyLink: Mapped with 'False': 0, 'True': 1, 'undetermine': -1.
-- Kolom 'hasTermsOfServiceLinkRating': Dikonversi dengan mapping 'low': 0, 'high': 1, 'undetermine': -1.
+- hasTermsOfServiceLinkRating: Mapped with 'low': 0, 'high': 1, 'undetermine': -1.

 **3. One-Hot Encoding**
-One-hot encoding diterapkan pada kolom 'deviceType' menggunakan `OneHotEncoder` untuk mengubahnya menjadi beberapa kolom biner, karena kolom ini memiliki kategori tanpa urutan intrinsik dan jumlah kategori yang relatif kecil.

-**4. Penghapusan Kolom Asli**
-Kolom kategorikal asli yang telah di-encode dihapus dari DataFrame untuk menghindari redundansi data.
+One-hot encoding was applied to the 'deviceType' column using `OneHotEncoder` to convert it into multiple binary columns, as this column has a small number of unordered categories.

+**4. Dropping Original Columns**
+The original categorical columns that were encoded were dropped from the DataFrame to avoid data redundancy.

-**5. Pembagian Dataset**
+**5. Dataset Splitting**
-Dataset dipisahkan menjadi training dan testing set menggunakan `train_test_split` dengan parameter `stratify=y` untuk memastikan distribusi kelas target yang sama di kedua set.
+The dataset was split into training and testing sets using `train_test_split` with the `stratify=y` parameter to ensure the same class distribution in both sets.

 **6. Standard Scaling**
-Standard scaling diterapkan pada fitur numerik menggunakan `StandardScaler` untuk menormalisasi skala data, yang penting untuk model yang sensitif terhadap skala fitur.
+Standard scaling was applied to the numerical features using `StandardScaler` to normalize feature scales, which is crucial for models sensitive to feature magnitude.

-**7. Oversampling dengan SMOTE**
+**7. Oversampling with SMOTE**
-SMOTE (Synthetic Minority Oversampling Technique) diterapkan pada data training yang telah di-scale menggunakan `SMOTE(random_state=42)` untuk mengatasi ketidakseimbangan kelas dalam dataset.
+SMOTE (Synthetic Minority Oversampling Technique) was applied to the scaled training data using `SMOTE(random_state=42)` to address class imbalance in the dataset.

-**8. Pemodelan dan Evaluasi**
+**8. Modeling and Evaluation**
-Setelah preprocessing, dilakukan pelatihan dan evaluasi berbagai model machine learning termasuk XGBoost, LightGBM, Random Forest, SVM, Logistic Regression, serta ensemble Voting dan Stacking Classifiers.
-Hyperparameter tuning dilakukan menggunakan `GridSearchCV`, dan evaluasi model menggunakan `classification_report`, `roc_auc_score`, dan `confusion_matrix`.
+After preprocessing, various machine learning models were trained and evaluated, including XGBoost, LightGBM, Random Forest, SVM, and Logistic Regression, as well as ensemble techniques such as Voting and Stacking Classifiers.
+Hyperparameter tuning was conducted using `GridSearchCV`, and model evaluation was done using `classification_report`, `roc_auc_score`, and `confusion_matrix`.

 # Evaluation
 Submissions will be evaluated based on a suitable classification metric, likely: